-3.13.2 Frequency and Count Measurement
+3.12.1 Frequency and Count Measurement

-Press key [Menu] and select "Measure Freq" option.
+Press [Menu] and select "Measure Freq" option.
 Connect the external signal to the "Count In" terminal on the rear panel.
 The instrument displays the frequency of measured external signal.
 The measured external signal can be periodical signal of the arbitrary waveform.
 The signal amplitude peak-to-peak value should be 100mVpp~20Vpp.
-Due to the affect of crystal error and trigger error, the accuracy and stability may not be as good as those in self checks.

-3.13.3 Set the Gate Time
+3.12.2 Set the Gate Time

-Press key [Menu] and select "Gate Time" option.
+Press [Menu] and select "Gate Time" option.
 Input a new gate time data here by numeric keypad or rotary dial.
 Press the key corresponding to the time units to confirm the new data input.
 During frequency measurement, the tested signal must be continuous.
 However, the measurement is intermittent.
 With the preset gate time as a cycle, the instrument makes sampling of the tested signal, analyzes the testing data and refreshes display.
 The instrument usually adopts average periodical measurement.
 The longer gate time is, the more cycle numbers to be collected from the testing signal, the more stable the average value will be, the more valid digits to get in testing results, but the slower tracking to the frequency variation will be, which is suitable to frequency testing requiring a long time of stability.
-The shorter gate time is, the less valid digits to get in testing results, the faster tracking to the frequency variation will be, which is suitable to frequency testing requiring a short time of stability.
+The shorter gate time is, the less valid digits to get in testing results, the faster tracking to the frequency variation will be, which is suitable to frequency a short time of stability.

-3.13.4 Low-pass Filter
+3.12.3 Low-pass Filter